nham/math_notes/notes/metric_spaces/intro.md

  3. $X$ is bounded and has the Bolzano-Weierstrass property.
  4. Every sequence in $X$ has a convergent subsequence
  5. Every infinite subset of $X$ has an accumulation point in $X$
- 6. Every collection of subsets of $X$ that possesses the finite intersection property has a non-empty intersection

 *Proof:* If (3) is true, then $X$ is bounded and has the Bolzano-Weierstrass property, so $X$ is complete and every bounded subset is totally bounded.
 But since $X$ is bounded, it must be totally bounded as well.
 So (3) implies (2).
 Assuming (2), we have that $X$ is complete and totaly bounded.
 So $X$ must be bounded.
 Also, any bounded subset of $X$ is totally bounded since every subset is totally bounded.
 This proves that (2) implies (3).